 For universities, the solution is not too complex as nowadays there are digital tools that can be used to track whether application submissions feature any plagiarism.
 The important lesson here is for prospective applicants to understand why such actions are not in their best interest.
 The purpose of the application essay is to help you showcase your unique traits and to distinguish you from all other submissions.
 The only way to achieve this is by writing an original text which highlights why you chose this particular Masters programme and how the programme will eventually benefit from your academic talents and character.

-“Most of the other components of your application are numbers (test scores, GPA, etc.) or out of your control (letters of recommendation).
-Your admissions essay is your one chance to set yourself apart from all the other applicants with the same grades and the same test scores.
-You need to think very carefully about what it is about you that will make an academic programme take notice,” is further emphasised in a blog post at EssayEdge.
+“Other components of your application are mostly numbers (test scores, GPA, etc.) or out of your control (letters of recommendation).
+Your admissions essay is your one chance to set yourself apart from all other applicants with the same grades and the same test scores.
+You need to think very carefully about what information in your essay will make the committee take notice,” is further emphasised in a blog post at EssayEdge.

 Do not submit the same essay to different schools